The VA Patient Advocacy ProgramUpdated: December 24, 2022

 The Veterans Health Administration (VHA) is said to be among the largest integrated healthcare systems in America.
 VHA, commonly known to some simply as “The VA” or the VA healthcare system, provides services at more than 1200 healthcare facilities.

 Of that number, there are more than 170 VA Medical Centers, over a thousand VHA outpatient locations, and over 9 million people using VA health care.
-With such a large number of patients, it’s not surprising that the Department of Veterans Affairs needs a designated program to provide representation and advocacy for VA patients; the VA Patient Advocacy Program was created by the Department of Veterans Affairs to help those using the VA healthcare system get the best treatment possible.
+With such a large number of patients, it’s not surprising that the Department of Veterans Affairs needs a designated program to provide representation and advocacy for VA patients.
+The Department of Veterans Affairs created the VA Patient Advocacy Program to help those using the VA healthcare system get the best treatment possible.